-ESCAPEMENT VISUALISED is a collaboration between musician POPPY ACKROYD and visual artist LUMEN.
+ESCAPEMENT VISUALISED – a collaboration with visual artist LUMEN.

-Poppy Ackroyd’s debut album Escapement was released on Denovali Records in December 2012.
+Poppy’s debut album Escapement was released in December 2012.
 Having first started composing through collaborations with artists, dancers, and filmmakers, she often dreamed that her first album would be accompanied by a collection of short films, animations or live dance performances.
 With the release of Escapement Visualised this dream has been realised.

 Escapement was created using only sounds from the piano and violin, exploiting the sonic possibilities of these two instruments, using both conventional and unconventional techniques.
 The result is a delicate, intricate and unique sound world which also features field recordings of rain and birdsong, which add to the cinematic quality of the compositions.
 Taking a similar approach in the creation of the visuals nothing is digitally created, and the visuals are more abstract mood pieces rather than figurative story arcs.
 Where the track had a clear story behind it, Lumen has tried to either recreate or be sympathetic to this, in some cases visually realising some of the mental images that were there during the creation of the music.
 When the compositions had a more abstract feeling and mood, these were taken as starting points.
 Footage from filming the insides of a piano, or driving through leafy countryside, combined with the use of found footage, reflects the ideas, themes and techniques from the album, and aims to conjure up a similar dreamy nostalgia.
 Although each of the visual pieces are individual and independent, they are linked by a monochrome aesthetic.